Donate Cryptocurrency

 Deforestation of the world’s most biodiverse ecosystems is a consequence of economic incentives.
 Therein lies the solution.

 Following the ethos of cryptocurrency, we use direct cash payments to shift land-use practices.
-Short-term payments are made to local farmers for regenerating their degraded farmland with a mix of native tree species and shade-grown cacao.
+Short-term payments are made to local farmers for regenerating their degraded farmland with a mix of native tree and shade-grown cacao.
+The native trees restore wildlife habitat and help fight climate change, while the shade-grown cacao provides the landowner with a sustainable revenue stream.

 Bitcoin Endowment Fund